cvillaru/Portfolio/README.md

 # Portfolio

--	added profile pic
+-	improved navbar - feels more reactive
--	changed para in "Bad But Good News"
+-	changed content in "what's my goal" to "what's this website for?"